 Overcoming Common Misconceptions

 Many students think investing requires large amounts of money or deep financial knowledge.
 The truth is, you can start small and learn as you go.
+Financial independence is a journey that begins with small, consistent steps.
 With apps and online platforms, investing has become more accessible than ever.

 Final Thoughts